formkit/docs-content/inputs/list.md

 # List input

 The `list` input allows you to structure data from child inputs as an array.
-The list itself outputs no markup (by default) and can be used in conjuction with any other type of input — including nested [groups](/inputs/groups) and lists.
+The list itself outputs no markup (by default) and can be used in conjunction with any other type of input — including nested [groups](/inputs/groups) and lists.

 <example
 name="List input"